-Monitor the status of participating outfitters to comply with the minimum COI outfitter standards and requirements set forth in Section 5.2.3 of the EAHCP.
+Monitor the status of participating outfitters to comply with the minimum COI outfitter standards and requirements set forth in EAHCP § 5.2.3.

 Budget: Table 7.1: \$0

 5.2.4 Decaying Vegetation Removal and Dissolved Oxygen Management

 Maintain adequate dissolved oxygen (DO) levels within Landa Lake for the protection of the biological community, including the fountain darter.
 Minimize and mitigate oxygen consumption caused by decaying vegetation.